CERIT-SC/gromacs-tuner/README.md

 ## Prerequisites

 -   [Helm](https://helm.sh/) and [kubectl](https://kubernetes.io/docs/tasks/tools/) must be installed and configured to interact with your Kubernetes cluster.
+-   Ray operator must be installed in your cluster to provide the RayCluster CRDs.
--   Ensure your target namespace has sufficient resources: a minimum of 32 CPU requests and a GPU request (see src/helm/charts/gromacs-tuner/templates/raycluster.yaml).
+-   Ensure your target namespace has sufficient resources: a minimum of 32 CPU requests and a GPU request (see helm/charts/gromacs-tuner/templates/raycluster.yaml).
 -   [jq](https://stedolan.github.io/jq/) must be installed for processing JSON data.
 -   Update the API Docker image details in `values.yaml` (refer to `api/Dockerfile`) with your Harbor image information, including the correct image name and tag.

 ## Deployment Steps

-1.  **Configure `values.yaml`:**

-    -   Set the `namespace` where the application will be deployed.
-    -   Specify the `ingress.host` for accessing the API and the `ingress.tls.secretName` for TLS configuration.
-    -   Provide the complete Docker `image.repository` and `image.tag` for the API.
-    - Create the Kubernetes Secret for API authentication:
+1.  **Install Ray Operator:**

     ```bash
-      kubectl create secret generic tuner-auth \
-        --from-literal=user=admin \
-        --from-literal=password='strong-secret-here' \
-        --namespace <your_namespace>
+    helm repo add kuberay https://ray-project.github.io/kuberay-helm/
+    helm install kuberay-operator kuberay/kuberay-operator --version 1.0.0
     ```

-      Replace `'strong-secret-here'` with a secure password.
-This secret is required for HTTP Basic Auth on all tuning API endpoints.
+2.  **Configure `values.yaml`:**

+    -   Specify the `ingress.host` for accessing the API and the `ingress.tlsSecretName` for TLS configuration.
+    -   Provide the complete Docker `image.repository` and `image.tag` for the API.

-2.  **Deploy the Chart:**
+3.  **Deploy the Chart:**

-    Run the following Helm command to deploy the chart:

     ```bash
-    helm install gromacs-tuner helm/charts/gromacs-tuner --namespace <your_namespace>
+    helm install gromacs-tuner helm/charts/gromacs-tuner --namespace <your_namespace> --create-namespace
     ```

-    Replace `<your_namespace>` with the actual namespace you configured.
+    Replace `<your_namespace>` with your target namespace.

-3.  **Verify the Deployment:**
+4.  **Verify the Deployment:**

     Check if the pods are running correctly: